athomasoriginal/com.betweentwoparens/src/posts/004-reloadable-code.md

 Writing `reloadable code` can seem tricky at first, but hopefully we can see that with ClojureScript it is an achievable and worthwhile goal.
 For me the benefits of writing your code like this and even thinking about these things is the understanding you gain about how your code works.

 The other gain is the power that ClojureScript gives you out of the box.
-It take very little to setup HMR and start writing reloadable code with the tools provided by Clojure(Script) core library.
+It takes very little to setup HMR and start writing reloadable code with the tools provided by Clojure(Script) core library.
 You don't need additional dependencies.

 Hopefully this provides a decent example set with which to start your reloadable code journey.